New challenge for the Powell Fed: A strengthening economy

 But if longer-term rates rise too high, the economy could suffer as borrowing becomes more expensive for consumers and businesses.
 The average rate on a 30-year fixed mortgage, for example, has topped 3% after having set a record low of 2.65% as recently as early January.
 Mortgage rates could price out some would-be home buyers if they go too high.

 When the Fed’s meeting ends Wednesday, much attention will focus on the release of its updated economic and interest rate projections.
-The central bank issued its most recent projections in mid-December, before it was clear whether Congress would approve a $900 billion rescue package or how much further federal aid Biden would manage to enact.
+The central bank issued its most recent projections in mid-December, before it was clear whether Congress would approve a $900 billion rescue package or how much more federal aid Biden would manage to enact.
 Since then, roughly $2.8 trillion in economic relief has been approved.

 Average daily COVID infections have also dropped precipitously, and vaccinations have accelerated.
 As a consequence, Fed officials will likely boost their projections for economic growth for this year and for 2022, lower their estimates for unemployment and raise their expectations for inflation.